lrivallain/ai-900-mindmap/README.md

 development, publishing and managing.
 - ==Bot Framework SDK== is an open-source SDK for building and connecting intelligent bots.
   - Works along with Azure Bot Service.
 - ==Bot Framework Composer== is a visual authoring canvas for developers and multi-disciplinary teams to design and build conversational experiences with Language Understanding (LUIS) and QnA Maker.
   - Deploy bots on Azure Web Apps, Azure Functions
-  - Teamplate for common scenarios: QnA, Personal Assistant, Language bot, etc.
+  - Template for common scenarios: QnA, Personal Assistant, Language bot, etc.
   - Bot Framework Emulator for testing.

 ### Azure Machine Learning Service